d-oliveros/nest/README.md

 You can start some initial routes from a script file by doing `someRoute.start(queryParameter)`.
 You can place those on `/scripts` for now.

 The most basic and direct example is found on `scripts/imdb.js`.
+It is able to scrape all IMDB movies (at least the most popular 100k) in one night.

-You can also do a script to create a bunch of operations, and let the engine scrape it all (See `scripts/github.js`).
+You can also do a script to create a bunch of operations, and let the engine scrape it all.
+See `scripts/github.js`.

 ## Adding your own environment (database)